fredericscode/RailsVideoCallApp/README.md

 rails new VideoCall --database=postgresql
 ```

 The command above will create the application, install all the default gems, and initialize webpacker for us.
 What the --database flag does is simply letting rails know that we want to use postgresql as our database for this project.
 Rails uses the sqlite3 database by default.
-After, in the terminal, using the cd command, get into your project folder.
+After, in the terminal, using the cd command, get into your project folder by running ```cd VideoCall```.

-### I- Installing Bootstrap 4
+### I- Installing Bootstrap 4, adding Font Awesome and Google Fonts

 First, let's add bootstrap to our project.
 Go to the ```views/layouts/application.html.erb``` file and add the bootstrap cdn link in the head tag: